31 Jan Be the Reliable Person at the Funeral

 In late 2013 and early 2014, I lost three grandparents within four months.

 It was unbearable.
 It was unexpected.
-And it was downright shitty luck.
+And it was downright shitty luck (for everyone).

 My parents were crushed, as they should’ve been, but they still managed to keep our family cohesive during such a misfortunate time.

-I was 20 when it all happened and I learned a lot about myself, as I hadn’t experienced a family death—let alone three—in many years.
+I was 20 when it all happened and it showed me a harsh reality, as I hadn’t experienced a family death—let alone three—in many years.

 This realization came to me after the third funeral.
-My family and I were still in disbelief that we were at the funeral home…again.
-And in case you were wondering, it did not get easier.
+My family and I were still in disbelief that we were at the funeral home… again.
+And it did not get easier.

 But it hit me when I was talking to my cousins before the ceremonies had begun.
-They are around my age and we always have a good time when we’re together, but obviously this type of situation can bring even the strongest spirits down.
+They’re around my age and we always have a good time together, but obviously this type of situation can bring down even the strongest spirits.

 I noticed, however, that I was subconsciously doing everything I could to make them smile.
-I was using subtle jokes here and there to see if I could even attempt to pierce the tension in the room and make things a little easier on everyone.
+I was using subtle jokes here and there to see if I could even attempt to pierce the tension in the room, making things a little easier on everyone.